If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 How to choose a desktop environment?

-KDE is the default desktop environment of openSUSE.
+KDE.
 It is modern, beautiful and fully customizable.
 KDE is good for both beginners and professionals.
 No matter you come from Windows or macOS, KDE can provide you a familiar user experience.

 GNOME is another popular desktop environment that is well supported by openSUSE.
 It is less customizable but easier to start.